comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 author: david_batista
 ---

+Named-Entity Recognition (NER) is a task of NLP that consists in locating and classifying sequences of tokens/words in unstructured texts into pre-defined categories.
+For instance, person names, locations, organizations, time expressions.
+At Comtravo one important piece of our NLP pipeline is a NER module which identifies several classes of named-entities, such as persons, airlines, time expressions.
+In the following blog we post we will recap the typically neural network architectures to perform named-entity recognition.
+This blog post was originally published on [www.davidsbatista.net](http://www.davidsbatista.net/blog/2018/10/22/Neural-NER-Systems/)

-Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on neural networks started to be proposed/published, I will try in this blog post to do a quick recap of some of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already knew methods.
+Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on neural networks started to be proposed/published, I will try in this blog post to do a quick recap of some of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already known methods.

 {% include toc.html %}